garylirocks/quickrefs/azure-active-directory.markdown

 ## Administrative Units (AU)

 - To restrict administrative scope in organizations that are made up of independent divisions, such as School of Business and School of Engineering in a University
+- Membership
-- You could put users/groups/devices in a unit
+  - You could put users/groups/devices to a unit
   - Support dynamic membership rules
-- Doesn't support nesting
+  - No nesting
 - A unit is a scope for Azure AD role assignment
   - You only get permissions over direct members in the unit, not users in a group, you need to add them explicitly to the unit
-  - Only a subset AAD roles can be assigned
+- Only a subset AAD roles can be assigned:
+  - User administrator
+  - Groups administrator
+  - Password administrator
+  - Authentication administrator
+  - Helpdesk administrator
+  - License administrator
 - For a **restricted management administrative unit**, only admins with roles assigned at the unit scope can manage objects in it, not global admins.
   - Could be used to lock down some highly sensitive accounts
   - If an object is in multiple AUs, admin at any AU could manage it